fastlane/ci/README.md

 # [WIP] fastlane.ci

-Open source, self-hosted, mobile-optimized CI powered by [fastlane](https://fastlane.tools) brought to you by the same team that built _fastlane_.
+Open source, self-hosted, mobile-optimized CI powered by [fastlane](https://fastlane.tools) brought to you by the _fastlane_ team.

 - **Git first**: 100% of your configuration files are stored in git, wherever you want
 - **Configuration files first**: Human readable and editable config files, fully transparent